umuttaylanduran/SnowBoarderMusti/README.md

-Snow Boarder Musti is a small Unity 2D snowboarding project.
+Snowboarder Musti is a small Unity 2D snowboarding project.
 The game was originally developed as a simple way to learn and experiment with Sprite Shape Controller, Edge Collider, and Surface Effector 2D in Unity.

 ✨ Features